maxsitt/insect-detect-docs/docs/deployment/classification.md

 recording interval.
 The insect images can be classified in a subsequent step on your local PC, by using a [classification model](../index.md#classification-model){target=_blank}
 exported to [ONNX format](https://github.com/ultralytics/yolov5/issues/251){target=_blank}
 for faster CPU inference.
-The prediction results are added to the merged metadata .csv files for post-processing and [analysis](analysis.md){target=_blank} in the last step.
+The classification results are added to the merged metadata .csv files for [post-processing](post-processing.md){target=_blank} in the last step.

 ---